tuxphone/CubeCellRepeater/README.md

 Notes:

 Intended for use with the platform.io IDE.
-The platformio.ini for this project should contain "monitor_speed=115200" to use the built-in serial monitor.
+Depends on the NanoPB Lib.
+Serial output speed is 115200.

-((( Should work with Arduino IDE - rename main.cpp to a valid Arduino sketch name (e.g. "CubeCellRepeater.ino") and put all files to a directory with the same name ("CubeCellRepeater"), then import project. )))
+See the provided platformio.ini for built-in environments.
+Default is cubecell_board.

 Will repeat packets ONCE.
-To prevent flooding a short list of received packet IDs is checked against the ID of the current packet.
+To prevent flooding the last repeated packet ID will not be repeated again.

 Keep in mind that re-sending packets will cause the initial sender to assume that the packet is "received" or at least in the mesh.
 If no other meshtastic node is in range of either the node or the repeater, the message will still be shown as received.
 You can use this for range tests.